joinpursuit/git-activity/README.md

 Your one-stop shop for Git Practice!

-## Introduction
+## Activity

 This is a codealong for refreshing 8.1 on Git and GitHub.
-Hello welcome to activity code along.
+Welcome to activity code along.